 What Should I Put In My Safe Deposit Box Or Fire Safe?

-Last week, having that fire in our neighborhood really made me stop and think about some things that I’ve been putting off doing that would be important in the event of an emergency or death.
 This week I thought I would do some preparation and run an “In Event Of An Emergency” week, and talk about some things you should do in case of a death, natural disaster, or a fire like we came close to having last week.
+(Don’t forget to make sure you’re paying for fire services!)

 For quite a while I’ve been meaning to do one of those “What If I Die” spreadsheets listing all of our important bank account information, life insurance policies, mortgage information, and so on, and put it in our fire safe.
-I then also realized that there are a lot of other things that we should really be putting in a safer place, like marriage certificates, birth certificates etc.

 To kick off “In Event Of An Emergency” week, I thought I’d put together a post listing some of the things that you should consider putting in your safe deposit box or fire safe.